photon-js/universal-deploy/packages/vite/README.md

 ### How it works

-The `auto()` plugin detects the presence of other deployment adapters in your Vite configuration.
+The `universalDeploy()` (aliased from `auto()`) plugin detects the presence of other deployment adapters in your Vite configuration.
 If any of the following plugins are found, it automatically disables its own Node.js adapter injection:

 - `vite-plugin-vercel`
 - `@cloudflare/vite-plugin`